peak-dev/libvmod-esicookies/README.rst

      warning is found.

 * Varnish 3 releases differ in their behaviour with regard to empty headers.
-Setting a header to the result of the to_http0_e_ and warnings_ functions may produce a header with no value.
+Setting a header to the result of the to_esi_e_ and warnings_ functions may produce a header with no value.

   To ensure compatibility with all Varnish 3 releases, always use the